ohayodada/RTOS_lab1/README.md

 # RTOS_lab1
 Link (or copy) the autoturtle package to the catkin workspace

 Run catkin_make in the catkin_ws folder.
 Source your environment

+to /autoturtle/scripts

+chmod +x *

 Problem 1: swim_school